 FREQUENTLY ASKED QUESTIONS

-Election day is May 8, 2018.
-Absentee Voting (Early Voting) begins on April 10, 2018 at the Ottawa County Board of Elections office located at 8444 West SR 163 in Oak Harbor (just west of the county fairground).
+Absentee Voting (Early Voting) begins on Wednesday, October 10, 2018 at the Ottawa County Board of Elections office located at 8444 West SR 163 in Oak Harbor (just west of the Ottawa County Fairground).
 Voters can show up in person at their office at the following times:

 *October 10 through October 26 from 8 AM—5 PM.
 (Monday through Friday)